Scale invariance vs conformal invariance: Holography

 \subsection{Holographic $c$-theorem}

-As we mentioned, in AdS/CFT, we can regard the radial direction $r$ as renormalization scale $\log\mu$.
-The dynamics of the $r$ direction is governed by the gravitational equation of motion, and our task is to relate the gravitational dynamics with the renormalization group equation.
+As we mentioned, in the AdS/CFT correspondence, we can regard the radial direction $r$ as renormalization scale $\log\mu$ of the dual quantum field theory.
+The dynamics of the $r$ direction is governed by the gravitational equations of motion, and our task is to relate the gravitational dynamics with the renormalization group equation.
 In the holographic renormalization group flow \cite{Akhmedov:1998vf}\cite{Alvarez:1998wr}\cite{Girardello:1998pd}\cite{Freedman:1999gp}\cite{Sahakian:1999bd}, we consider the metric

-special case of which corresponds to the domain wall solution discussed at the end of the previous section.
-When $A(r) = A_* r$, the metric describes the Poincar\'e patch of the AdS space-time and the dual field theory is conformal invariant (AdS/CFT correspondence).
+special case of which corresponds to the domain wall solution discussed at the end of section \ref{Basics}.
+When $A(r) = A_* r$, the metric describes the Poincar\'e patch of the AdS space-time and the dual field theory is conformal invariant because of the AdS isometry.
+Here we consider the generalization with a non-trivial warp factor, which describes the renormalization group flow of the dual quantum field theory.

 The first observation is that without any matter, in diffeomorphism invariant gravitational theories, the requirement of the scale invariance is equivalent to the requirement of the AdS isometry.
 Indeed, under the scale transformation $ x^{\mu} \to \lambda x^{\mu}$, the Minkowski metric $\eta_{\mu\nu} dx^{\mu} dx^{\nu}$ acquires $\lambda^2$.
 On the other hand, we can always assume that the scaling transformation acts on $r$ as the shift transformation $r \to r + c \log \lambda$ with a certain constant $c$.
 We see that the condition of the isometry under the scale transformation fixes the metric to be AdS space-time